Candlin & Mynard ePublishing: encouraging, exploring, enabling

 • Language teachers and learning advisors seeking professional development and ideas for classroom research;

-• Be written by experts in the field with expertise both in research and practice;
+• Written by experts in the field with expertise both in research and practice;

 • Link theory/research and practice;